qihongl/nnsrm-neurips18/README.md

 - Here's a <a href="https://qihongl.github.io/nnsrm-NeurIPS18.html">5 mins version of that paper</a>.

-- Here's a interactive "tutorial" that shows you the minimal analysis pipeline.
+- Here's a interactive tutorial that shows you the minimal analysis pipeline.

 ### Files for the simulation: